-In 2020, there were only eight cases that reported fentanyl as either a main or additional problem drug.
+In 2021, there were less than five cases that reported fentanyl as either a main or additional problem drug.
 The source of the fentanyl is not known (whether it was prescribed or street) and cases were self-reported.
-In treatment data, fentanyl is rarely reported either as a main or additional problem drug (six cases in 2019 and in 2018).
-The tiny number of fentanyl cases reported annually makes analysis unreliable.
+In treatment data, fentanyl is rarely reported either as a main or additional problem drug, making any analysis unreliable.